Delial Brewster: Everton

 Brewster switched from the Academy at Liverpool to the Academy at Everton at the age of 12.
 He signed his first professional contract, to run for two years, in July 2015.
 On 22 December 2015, he joined Stockport County on loan in the National League North.
 He scored on his senior debut four days later, in a 2–1 defeat to Harrogate Town at Edgeley Park.
 He scored two goals in five matches for Neil Young's "Hatters".

-He made two substitute appearances for Everton U23's in the EFL Trophy early in the 2016–17 season.
+He made two substitute appearances for Everton U23s in the EFL Trophy early in the 2016–17 season.
 On 1 January 2017, he joined National League club Southport on loan until the end of the 2016–17 season.
 The loan spell was cut short on 19 February after he was not named in a matchday squad for six games following Andy Preece succession of manager Steve Burr.
 He was released by Everton in June 2017.